striblab/generator-striblab/app/templates/README.md

 * For the mobile version of the site, use `gulp develop --mobile`.
 * If your project has multiple pages, you can target a specific article ID with `gulp develop --cms-id=123456`.
-* In a pinch, you can do `gulp develop --no-cms` which will not run the project through the CMS and thus not be fully tested.
+* If you don't have the `news-platform` running locally, you can do `gulp develop --no-cms` which will not run the project through the CMS and thus not be fully tested.
   <% } %>

 ### Directories and files